-The Evolution of Loyalty Programs within the Grocery & Supermarket Industry, with Andy Kulina
+The Evolution of Loyalty Programs within the Grocery & Supermarket Industry w/ Andy Kulina

 Andy Kulina: And it's not just talking to you about bananas, but it's talking to you about bananas because they know you're a runner or they know you have a pet monkey.

 Julian Bracey-Davis: I'll tell you what.
 I would pay good money to watch you do it.
 The Paris Marathon with a monkey on your shoulder.